yusufyusie/Book-my-Doctor/documentation/API.md

 - **Response**:
   - Status Code:
     - `200 OK` if the appointment is successfully deleted.
-    - `404 Not Found` if the appointment is not found.
+    - `404 Not Found` if the appointment is not foun